-Description
+• Description

 You are expected to watch all lectures.
 The lectures will be delivered asynchronously and posted on the Carmen course webpage.
 There will be a discussion assignment associated with each module.
-Students will be divided into discussion groups in which they will be prompted to post an answer to one of the "quiz" prompts from lecture, share an example of applying a technique, e.g. creating a plot, or modify an example shown in the lecture.
-The prompt will vary from module to module, and groups will be shuffled every 3 modules.
+Students will be prompted to post an answer to one of the "quiz" prompts from lecture, share an example of applying a technique, e.g. creating a plot, or modify an example shown in the lecture.
+The prompt will vary from module to module.
 The purpose of these assignments is to keep you engaged with the weekly pace of the material and to see what other students have shared.
 However, you will not see other students' posts until you have made one yourself.
 This is a low stakes assignment that will be graded complete/incomplete and not based on correctness.
 You will be allowed to drop one such assignment from your grade.

-· Academic integrity and collaboration guidelines
+• Academic integrity and collaboration guidelines